NAIOP Massachusetts Updates on COVID-19 + CRE

 In order to reopen, a business must develop a written COVID-19 Control Plan outlining how its workplace will prevent the spread of COVID-19.
 Required Materials are located on mass.gov/reopening, and include:

 Office Space Reopening

 On May 28, Mayor Marty Walsh announced a new framework for all office spaces located within Boston.
-Starting June 1, office spaces located within the City of Boston will be required to limit capacity to no more than 25 percent of the maximum occupancy level during phase 1.
 This framework is in place as an operational recommendation to be used as a reference in line with Federal and State-wide mandates.
 These operational recommendations apply to operations during Phase 1 of the Commonwealth’s phased reopening plan, and are subject to revision and modification during subsequent phases or as necessitated by public health considerations.

 The Baker-Polito Administration and the Mayor's Office have made it very clear that they hope employees who can work from home continue to do so throughout this recovery in order to limit potential exposure and allow for a successful and resilient reopening.

 MassDEP Releases New Guidance Addressing Stagnant Water in Buildings